 However, and in spite of all the efforts underlying the arguments and methodologies stated above, two problem situations inherent in the generation of traffic with long-range dependence are ubiquitous, namely the degree of representatives of Hurst exponent as a unique parameter for characterizing its effects on the performance of the tails systems in which it appears, and the behavior shown by its value in the self-similar second order series obtained within the interval of interest for H; 0.5 < H < 1.
-In this respect, [30] shows in an isolated way both problems and their implications.
-Then, the set of both problem situations, and particularly that of their final aftermath on the systems that are being studied, are called "locality of the Hurst exponent".
+In this respect, [19] shows in an isolated way both problems and their implications.